skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 });
 ~~~

+Here in the `resolve` function, we simply add a new post to the `PostList` array and return it.

-Now we need to assign this to our Schema.
+Now we need to assign this to our schema.
 So, update our schema to be like this:

 ~~~
 const Schema = new GraphQLSchema({